tony-reddington/goodfoodmood/README.md

 ### Design

 #### Colour Scheme
- - The colours used across the website are Purple which is said to invoke creativity, Yellow that invokes happiness with Grey for borders/shading and classic Black and White being used for font colour.
+ - I researched multiple recipe websites to check their colour schemes and ended up with the colours below.
+The colours used across the website are Purple which is said to invoke creativity, Yellow that invokes happiness with Grey for borders/shading and classic Black and White being used for font colour.

     ![](static/images/colour-scheme.JPG)